 I noted in my column this week, "Enforce Islamic Law in Canada?" that "efforts to integrate Muslims into the West [often] upset a benign status quo" and gave as one example the banning of Santas, Nativity plays, Christmas carols, and Bibles so as not to offend Muslim sensitivities.
-Here I will catalogue other proscribed items as they come to my attention, with the exception of pigs, who have their own entry.
+Here I will catalogue other proscribed items as they come to my attention, with the exception of pigs, who already have their own weblog entry, "Ridding the West of Pigs, Pork, Pig Stories, and Piggy Banks.".

 The Open University in Britain has spawned an Arab Open University, based in Kuwait, with students primarily in Kuwait and Saudi Arabia.
 The contents of the two institutions' teachings are revealingly different, Ferdinand Mount notes in the Daily Telegraph, with the latter "to a greater or lesser extent, adapted, expurgated and bowdlerised in order to avoid offending the authorities in their target countries."
 This process, known as "versioning," means that all references to pork, alcohol, homosexuality, and unmarried mothers have to be deleted from texts.
 "Bizarrely, any mention of football stadia seems to be forbidden, too."
 Darwinian theory is taught but accompanied by a statement of the Islamic doctrine of creation.
 Paintings by J.M.W.
 Turner have been excluded.
 Analyses of selling bras and alcohol got dropped.
 Mount adds that